jimlyas/bifrost/README.md

 - [Android Library](https://developer.android.com/build/publish-library)
 - [Java or Kotlin Library](https://docs.gradle.org/current/userguide/publishing_maven.html)

+After setting it up and publishing your artifact, then you can use `bifrost`.
 `bifrost` will use artifact from those maven repository and substitute it with local project when needed.

 > Make sure to name your artifact the same as your project name, `bifrost` relies on those